 If you don’t agree with your land valuation, and can provide information to demonstrate that it is incorrect, you may lodge an objection.

-An objection must be lodged within 60 days of the date of issue of the valuation notice issued by Department of Natural Resources and Mines.
+An objection must be lodged within 60 days of the date of issue of the valuation notice issued by Department of Natural Resources, Mines and Energy.
 For more information on the objection process visit https://www.qld.gov.au/environment/land/title/valuation/lodge-objections/.

 Who determines land valuations for rating purposes?

-The Valuer-General Department of Natural Resources and Mines provides Statutory land valuations for all rateable properties in Queensland in accordance with the Land Valuation Act 2010.
+The Valuer-General Department of Natural Resources, Mines and Energy provides Statutory land valuations for all rateable properties in Queensland in accordance with the Land Valuation Act 2010.